addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Test inbound connectivity
 -------------------------
-Use the following commands to test connectivity to the Instance in the public Subnet (via the Elastic IP).
+Use the following commands to test 'inbound' connectivity to the **public** Instance.

-**Expected results:** 'ping' should fail and 'ssh' should be successful.``
+**Expected results:** 'ping' should fail and 'ssh' should succeed.

 .. code-block::